How does it work?

 Who can take part?

-Students aged 5-19 studying in the UK or attending a British school overseas can enter artworks.
-The school students attend can also be a homeschool.
+Students aged 4-19 studying in the UK can enter artworks.
+Homeschooled students are welcome to submit too.
 Read more about submitting as a homeschool.

 How can I enter?

 Submitting artwork is completely free and is done online.
 First, a teacher needs to register your school.
-Once the school is registered, your artworks can be submitted.
-If you’re 12 or under, a teacher or parent/guardian will need to enter for you; if you’re 13 or over you can submit artworks yourself.
+Once the school is registered, your artwork can be submitted.
+If you’re 12 or under, a teacher or parent/guardian will need to enter for you; if you’re 13 or over you can submit artwork yourself.

-Each student can submit up to three artworks of any type and there is no theme.
-When you enter, we’ll ask for images of your artwork plus some information about the piece such as title, size, and a little text about the artwork and why you made it.
+Each student can submit one artwork and there is no theme.
+When you enter, we’ll ask for an image of your artwork plus some information about the piece such as title, size, and a little text about the artwork and why you made it.
 Your artwork will be seen by our panel of judges and the selected pieces will be shown in our online exhibition.
 Some of the artworks will also be shown at the Royal Academy of Arts.

 What kind of artworks do you accept?

-The artwork can be made using any medium (a word for the materials you’ve used to create your piece).
-It can be a painting, sculpture, photograph, installation, video, drawing, or a combination.
-There is no theme so artworks can be of any subject and we don’t mind when you made the artwork as long as you are between 5-19 when you submit it.
-We also welcome collaborative pieces made by more than one student, a whole class, or even a whole year group!
-If you are doing art at GCSE, A Level or BTEC level, we suggest entering artworks that won’t be part of your exams.
+The artwork can be made using any material; it can be a painting, sculpture, photograph, installation, video, drawing, or a combination.
+There is no theme so artworks can be of any subject and we don’t mind when you made the artwork as long as you are between 4-19 years old when you submit it.
+We also welcome collaborative pieces made by more than one student, a whole class, a whole year group or even a whole school!
+If you’re submitting as or for a student at GCSE, A Level or BTEC level, we suggest submitting artwork that is not being assessed for exams.

 How does the judging work?

-Prizes are awarded each year for two inspiring artworks from each key stage, as chosen by the President of the Royal Academy, and you can also vote for your favourite artwork in our annual People’s Choice Award.
-All prize winners will receive vouchers for art materials plus a free practical workshop for their school.
+Prizes are awarded each year for two inspiring artworks from each key stage, as chosen by the President of the Royal Academy.
+You can also vote for your favourite artwork in our annual People’s Choice Award.
 Take a look at the 2021 prize winning artworks.